What is a tax expenditure benchmark?

-Under the benchmark taxation treatment of superannuation, contributions are taxed like any other income in the hands of the employee, earnings are taxed like any other investments in the hands of the investor and benefits from superannuation are untaxed.
+Under the benchmark taxation treatment of superannuation, contributions from income are taxed like any other income in the hands of the employee, earnings are taxed like any other investment income in the hands of the investor and benefits from superannuation are untaxed.
 Costs associated with superannuation investments are deductible under the benchmark.

 Fringe benefits tax benchmark

 Fringe benefits also are classified as individual employee income under the Schanz-Haig-Simons definition.
 This section defines the benchmark for the fringe benefits tax system drawing on the general features of the income tax benchmark outlined above.